 For older adults, using the bathroom effectively and safely– whether it is the toilet, faucets, or the shower and bathtub – can be difficult.
 For people who have lost mobility and strength, standing in a shower for a long time isn't possible, and getting in and out of a bathtub is a risky proposition.

-Thankfully there has been progress in senior friendly bathrooms geared towards helping seniors navigate the bathroom with ease.
+Thankfully there has been progress in senior-friendly bathrooms geared toward helping seniors navigate the bathroom with ease.
 The remodeling covers a wide range, from something as simple as a sprayer attachment that allows for the person to sit while bathing, to curbless showers that remove the need to step up for access.
-These changes can help the elderly be more independent in the bathroom, and they also help the elderly caregiver give better care to their loved one.
+These changes can help the elderly be more independent in the bathroom, and they also help the elderly caregiver give better care to their loved ones.

 Options For Senior Friendly Bathrooms